waxa/fake-youtube-server/README.md

-# Template for starting projects with express, mongo and ionic2
+# Template for starting projects with express and mongo

-Contains an ionic2 app with a basic singUp, and a node (express) server with mongodb and passport (local) with default routes to login and users
+basic singUp, a node (express) server with mongodb and passport (local) with default routes to login and users